 \subsubsection{Constrained capacities}

 The operational definitions of capacities can be modified in order to account for possible constraints on the input (or output) states on the channel.
 For instance, three weaker versions of the classical capacity of a quantum channel have been identified~\cite{BS98}.
-Specifically one defines the {\it one-shot} (or {\it product-state}, or classical-quantum, or finally Holevo) classical capacity $C_{cq}$ (which following a rather universal conventional hereafter will be indicated with the symbol $C_1$) by requiring that the employed coding maps entering in Eq.~(\ref{clascap}) produce only separable codewords, that is, $\Phi_E^{(k \to n)} (m)$ is a separable state of the $n$ carriers for all messages $|m\rangle$ in $\mathcal{M}$ [one notes incidentally that the analogous of $C_1$ for the classical private capacity $C_p$, i.e., the one-shot private classical capacity $C_{p,1}$, has been defined in~\cite{D05} -- see Sec.~\ref{sec:private-theo}].
-Similarly one defines a quantum-classical capacity $C_{qc}$ by leaving the encoding channel unconstrained but imposing the decoding channels $\Phi_D^{(n \to k)}$ to be LOCC.
+Specifically one defines the {\it product-state} (or {\it classical-quantum}, or {\it Holevo}) classical capacity $C_{cq}$ (which following a rather universal conventional hereafter will be indicated with the symbol $C_1$) by requiring that the employed coding maps entering in Eq.~(\ref{clascap}) produce only separable codewords, that is, $\Phi_E^{(k \to n)} (m)$ is a separable state of the $n$ carriers for all messages $|m\rangle$ in $\mathcal{M}$ [one notes incidentally that the analogous of $C_1$ for the classical private capacity $C_p$, i.e., the product-state private classical capacity $C_{p,1}$, has been defined in~\cite{D05} -- see Sec.~\ref{sec:private-theo}].
+Similarly one defines a quantum-classical capacity $C_{qc}$ by leaving the encoding channel unconstrained but imposing the decoding channels $\Phi_D^{(n \to k)}$ to be LOCC with respect to the outputs of different uses of the channel.
 Finally assuming LOCC operations for $\Phi_D^{(n \to k)}$ and separability for the codewords $\Phi_E^{(k \to n)} (m)$ one defines the classical-classical capacity $C_{cc}$.
 The unconstrained capacity $C$ (often identified in this context also as the quantum-quantum or $C_{qq}$ capacity) is a natural (and in general strict~\cite{Has09}) upper bounds for the others.